WAR-CODER/WAR-CODER/README.md

 - 👋 Hi, I’m Vuyani Mkhenku..
 - 👀 I’m interested in Tech and making instructions that only a computer understands  ...
 - 🌱 I’m currently a Last year student at WethinkCode ...
--    I wecome you to my repo
+-    I welcome you to my repo
 - 📫 How to reach me  vuyani.mkhenku@yahoo.com ... or mkhenku01@gmail.com

 <!---